Don’t Settle for a Fishwich!

 In the United States and other technologically advanced countries, we often hear people say that the world is at our fingertips.
 Information is so readily available that it’s easy to keep current on situations occurring all over the globe.

-Well, maybe it’s time to forget the pep talks about every little bit making a difference.
+Well, maybe it’s time to forget the little pep talks about every little bit making a difference.
 Perhaps we are wrong to think that we’ll just change our little corner of the world and make it better.
 When we start believing these things, what we are saying is, “Lord, I’m going to take my loaf and my fish and I’m going to make a few fishwiches for the people around me.”

 What if Jesus has something more in mind?
 What if He wants to take our loaves and our fishes and multiply them beyond our imaginations?
 What if he wants to use us to do miraculous things in the world?
 Are we going to tell him ‘no’?
 Or are we going to stop relying so much on ourselves and leave the miracles up to Jesus?
 Somehow, I don’t think the Lord wants us to settle for a fishwich.